sanjay-namdeo/notes/reactjs/react-advantages.md

 It has a gentle learning curve compared to frameworks like Angular.
 Anyone with little knowledge of javascript can start building web applications using React.

 ### Reusable Components
 React uses component-based architecture for developing applications.
-Components are indendent and reusable bits of code.
+Components are independent and reusable bits of code.
 These **components can be shared across various applications having similar functionality**.
 The re-use of components increases the pace of development.

 ### Huge ecosystem of libraries
-React provides freedome to choose the tools, libraries, and architecture for developing an application based on your requirements.
+React provides freedom to choose the tools, libraries, and architecture for developing an application based on your requirements.
 For example
 1. **Redux** library can be used for state management
 2. **Enzyme** for testing

 ### SEO Friendly (Search Engine Optimization)
-React allows developers to develop engaging user interfaces the can be easily navigated in various search engines.
+React allows developers to develop engaging user interfaces they can be easily navigated in various search engines.
 It allows server-side rendering, which boosts the SEO of an app.